Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 family waving during sail away on cruise ship from seattle cruise portPin

-Depending on the cruise line, cruise ships dock in Seattle at Pier 66, close to Pike Place Market, or at Pier 57, towards the north end of downtown.
+Depending on the cruise line, ships dock at Pier 66, near Pike Place Market and downtown attractions, or at Pier 91 (Smith Cove), located toward the north end of the city.

 Before you set sail, here are some related articles you don’t want to miss: